First French War of Religion (1562–1563): Moves of the royal family

 On 22 April the royal family, Montmorency, Navarre and Guise visited the Royal Arsenal.
-Having dined they inspected the artillery pieces and fired some test rounds.
+Having dined, they inspected the artillery pieces and fired some test rounds.

-To signal to their detractors that they were not prisoners of the 'Triumvirate', the royal family then departed to the Château de Montceaux on 14 May, before Catherine decided to send her children to the Château de Vincennes for their security.
-Catherine's denial that and her son were captives of the 'Triumvirate' fatally undermined Condé's declarations and recast him as a rebel.
-What had transpired in Wassy could now be characterised as a riot, meanwhile Condé's seizure of a great city of the kingdom was a clear act of rebellion.
+To signal to their detractors that they were not prisoners of the "Triumvirate", the royal family then departed to the Château de Montceaux on 14 May, before Catherine decided to send her children to the Château de Vincennes for their security.
+Catherine's denial that she and her son were captives of the "Triumvirate" fatally undermined Condé's declarations and recast him as a rebel.
+What had transpired in Wassy could now be characterised as a riot; meanwhile, Condé's seizure of a great city of the kingdom was a clear act of rebellion.

-The Château de Vincennes, constructed under the direction of Charles V and boasted a level of security which could deter any attempted surprise attack by Protestant forces.
-The royal children were accompanied by two hundred gentleman, and a further three hundred soldiers under the authority of Piero Strozzi.
+The Château de Vincennes, constructed under the direction of Charles V, boasted a level of security which could deter any attempted surprise attack by Protestant forces.
+The royal children were accompanied by two hundred gentlemen and a further three hundred soldiers under the authority of Piero Strozzi.